La Rambla (climb): History

 After Huber's 1994 ascent, Spanish climber Dani Andrada linked Huber's 35-metre route to the final anchor of La Reina Mora – Huber's original intention – by bolting a short traverse to the right that started from the last hold of Huber's route, a 3-finger pocket just below the intermediate anchor.
-Andrada's extended route was still 41 m long, and became known for a period as La Rambla Extension, or La Rambla Direct, and even La Rambla Original (as Andrada wanted to keep as much as possible Huber's original 41-metre route), however, as Huber's intermediate anchor at 35-metres is now gone, Andrada's 41-metre route is known as La Rambla.
+Andrada's extended route was still 41 m long, and became known for a period as La Rambla Extension, or La Rambla Direct, and even La Rambla Original (as Andrada wanted to keep as much as possible Huber's original 41-metre route), however, as Huber's anchor at 35-metres is now gone, Andrada's 41-metre route is known as La Rambla.

 Andrada himself was not able to free his new 41-metre bolted route.
 Instead, it was later freed on 8 March 2003 by Spanish climber Ramón Julián Puigblanque, who redpointed the 35-metre route five times, and only completed Andrada's 6-metre extension after forty failed attempts.